Team and Partnership Network

 Since graduating in 1994 in Modern Languages and History, Dan worked in financial organisations in the City of London and lived and worked in Luxembourg for four years until 2001.
 After this period Dan got more and more involved in consulting to policymakers, institutional investors and businesses and researching for the think tanks, the Economic Research Council and the Centre for Policy Studies.

-Dr Tim Evans – Chairman
+Professor Dr Tim Evans – Chairman

-In 1993 he was awarded his PhD from the London School of Economics.
+Prior to that, in 1991, he was the Head of the Slovak Prime Minister’s Policy Unit in Bratislava where he worked alongside Dr. Jan Carnogursky.
+In the late 1980s he was the Assistant Director of the Foundation for Defence Studies and subsequently became a Senior Policy Consultant at the Adam Smith Institute.
+In 1993, he was awarded his PhD from the London School of Economics and is close to finishing an MBA with the Open University.
 A political sociologist specialising in economics, he has taught at a number of academic institutions over the years including teaching post-graduate students Social Policy at London’s Guildhall University and the Economics and Politics of the Future on the Strategic Command Course of Britain’s national Police Staff College at Bramshill.
-In early 2007 he was honoured by being elected a member of the Mont Pelerin Society: the prestigious society for the world’s leading 500 market-oriented economists, thinkers and business leaders.
+Since 2007, he has been a member of the Mont Pelerin Society.

 Senior Fellows